Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

 ## Bento Box
-Work towards a Bento Box search is at: `http://dblightcit.services.brown.edu/find/easy/`.
 The working name for this app/project is `easySearch`.

 Locally the Bento Box is available at: `http://localhost:3000/easy/`